GavinRens/HPB-agent-architecture/README.md

 See the article for details: G. Rens &amp; D Moodley.
 A hybrid POMDP-BDI agent architecture with online stochastic planning and plan caching.
 J. of Cognitive Systems (2017)

 This is an early version of the architecture not meant for public distribution.
+The algorithms and domain are in one file, which is actually not good practice.

 To start the agent in the TrickyTreats domain, simply run TrickyTreats-for-HPB-arch_w_PlanLib.py